You are in [Places] [Cinema]

 The KYB 1950 noted ownership by Regent (Hungerford) Ltd, whose address was in Wantage.

 In the 1960s, the cashiers were Mrs Hess and Mrs Hayes.
 Paul Gibbs was a "male usherette".
+One of the projectionists was Gordon Wordley.

 Eddie Sammons recalled a visit to the Regent Cinema: "When I lived in Newbury (my home town), I visited the Regent only once (probably in 1958 or 1959).
 It was an unforgettable experience.
 The main feature was “The Snorkel” with Peter van Eyck (released 5 Jul 1958 - quite a good thriller!).
 The supporting film was “Future Vedettes” with a young, fully blossomed Brigitte Bardot.
 She played a trainee singer who, as part of her practice, had to take some very deep breaths.
 You can envisage the effect upon her anatomy.
 The effect upon the young lads in the audience was outrageous.
 I cannot repeat the languages used.
 I thought they would tear the place apart!
 I hate to think what might have happened had it been one of her later, more revealing films.
 Demolition might not have waited until 1974!"

-The Regent cinema became unprofitable in the 1960s, closed in 1972, and was demolished in 1974, the houses of Regent Close being built on the site.
+Fitting this pattern, the Regent cinema became unprofitable in the 1960s, closed in 1972, and was demolished in 1974, the houses of Regent Close being built on the site.

 - Film poster outside the Corn Exchange